-The injection pressure regulator valve is mounted on the rear of the pump
+The injection pressure regulator valve is mounted on the rear of the pump and regulates the Injection Control Pressure, or ICP.

-"The fuel rail is a passage in the intake manifold that branches to deliver fuel to the cylinder head and the six injectors." and regulates the Injection Control Pressure, or ICP.
-When the ECM wants to decrease ICP, the signal current to the regulator is decreased, and the valve drains oil from the pressure side.
-An increase in the current raises the ICP.
 The range of operating pressures is from, 870 psi or 6 mega-Pascal at idle, to 4641 psi or 32 mega-Pascal, at full load at rated speed.